evgenyneu/walk-to-circle-android/README.md

 ## TODO

 1. Show fragment change animation only as a reaction to user action (tapping a button, for example).
 Currently the animation is also shown when the app is brought to the foreground and the animation stutters on some devices.
-1. Add top padding to Google Map with `setPadding` method to move compass from under the status bar.
-1. Change location update interval from 1 second to 5 seconds to conserve battery with `setInterval` method in `WalkLocationService` class.
 1. User `setExpirationDuration` method in `LocationRequest` object to stop location updates after 30 minutes.
 Currently this is done with custom code (I was not aware there is a method for it)